chebpy/chebpy/README.rst

 .. image:: images/readme-diag-1.png

-Calculus operations are possible with Chebfun objects.
-Here for instance is the derivative and indefinite integral of f:
+Calculus operations are natively with Chebfun objects.
+For example here is the derivative and indefinite integral of f:

 .. code:: python